Tidal power: Environmental concerns

 Tidal power can affect marine life.
 The turbines' rotating blades can accidentally kill swimming sea life.
 Projects such as the one in Strangford include a safety mechanism that turns off the turbine when marine animals approach.
 However, this feature causes a major loss in energy because of the amount of marine life that passes through the turbines.
 Some fish may avoid the area if threatened by a constantly rotating or noisy object.
 Marine life is a huge factor when siting tidal power energy generators, and precautions are taken to ensure that as few marine animals as possible are affected by it.
-The Tethys database provides access to scientific literature and general information on the potential environmental effects of tidal energy.
 In terms of global warming potential (i.e. carbon footprint), the impact of tidal power generation technologies ranges between 15 and 37 gCO2-eq/kWhe, with a median value of 23.8 gCO2-eq/kWhe.
 This is in line with the impact of other renewables like wind and solar power, and significantly better than fossil-based technologies.
+The Tethys database provides access to scientific literature and general information on the potential environmental effects of tidal energy.